 - Allow the sauce to cool to room temperature.
 Once it is cool, pour it into an air-tight container.
 You can refrigerate it for up to a month.

-* You can add a teaspoon of vanilla extract to the mixture if you want or skip it.
+* Add a teaspoon of vanilla extract to the mixture for more flavor or skip it altogether.

-** When you need to use the sauce simply reheat it in a microwave and add it to your drinks for a rich creamy caramel taste.
+** When you need to use the sauce, just reheat it in a microwave and add it to your drink.

 Making caramel as dark as possible gives it a richer depth of flavor.
 You can achieve this by cooking your caramel longer while ensuring it does not burn.